Townsville: Culture, events and festivals

 The Townsville Civic Theatre is North Queensland's premier cultural facility.
 Since its opening in 1978, the Theatre has been a centre of entertainment and performing arts, providing an environment to further develop the performing arts in Townsville and the North.
 TheatreiNQ is an independent professional theatre company based in Townsville, presenting four shows a year including the popular annual Shakespeare Under the Stars in Queen Gardens.
 Dancenorth Australia is a contemporary dance company based in Townsville, whose works tour all over Australia and the World.
 Dancenorth is the only performing arts organisation based in regional Queensland to be included in the Australian Government's National Performing Arts Partnership Framework.

 The Perc Tucker Regional Gallery is the public art gallery of Townsville.
 Located on the eastern end of Flinders Mall, the Gallery focuses on artwork relevant to North Queensland and the Tropics.
 Every second September the gallery presents sculpture artworks and art festival called Strand Ephemera, exhibited over the two kilometre beachfront strip.
 The City is also home to Umbrella Studios who regularly exhibit and promote the work of artists from the region.

-Townsville has been a PechaKucha city since 2012.
-PechaKucha is a global storytelling platform running in more than 1,300 world cities.
-It celebrates people, passion, and creative thought through ideas shared visually, concisely and memorably.
-We are redefining authentic human connectivity through inclusive social engagement and technology.
-Upcoming and past events can be viewed at PechaKucha Night Townsville.